sodiumlb/ocula-pivic-firmware/README.md

 ## Dev Setup

-This is only for building the LOCI firmware.
+This is only for building the OCULA and PIVIC firmware.

 Install the C/C++ toolchain for the Raspberry Pi Pico.
 For more information, read [Getting started with the Raspberry Pi Pico](https://rptl.io/pico-get-started).
 ```